Ackee can be very delicious, but it can be very poisonous too. That's why it has become a controversial topic for a kind of rare fruits in the world.

 How good is one of our popular rare fruits- ackee?

 Ackee has been listed in the top delicious rare fruits in the world.
 Jamaicans have enjoyed this kind of rare fruits for a long time.
 In 1778, people have first grown ackee in West Africa, where ackee has also become a national fruit.
 People in Jamaica also called it akye, as legendary in this country.
 It is a member of Sapindaceae family, which includes maple, chestnut, longan and lychee fruit.
+Even though it is in the same family, it is hard to compare with rambutan vs lychee because of its distinct looks.
 It usually grows on evergreen trees that have foliage annually and can reach up to 40 feet tall.
 They are pods grown in clusters that ripen when the color changes from green to red.
 Farmers will harvest them once the pod splits wide open.
 It has the buttery and creamery texture and it somewhat tastes like mango and papaya.

 What are the benefits of this kind of rare fruits?

 Some most outstanding benefits of ackee are to cure digestive problems, to lower the blood pressure, support blood circulation and boost immune system.

 First and foremost, like rambutan vs lychee, it can help our body improve our digestive problems.
 The reason is because it contains extremely high amount of fiber, which contributes bulk to your stool and quickens the movement in intestines.
 It also helps prevent other digestive sicknesses such as bloating, cramping, constipation and inflammation, etc.